Rhode Island Lighthouse History

 Range: Lighthouse: 11 miles (1906)

-Bristol Ferry light, a square brick tower and attached keeper's dwelling, was completed in 1855 and was first lighted on October 4.
+Bristol Ferry lighthouse, a square brick tower and attached keeper's dwelling, was completed in 1855 and was first lighted on October 4.
 It was built fifty-three feet northwest of the old light.
+George Pearse was Bristol Ferry's first keeper.
+He was the keeper for less than a year.

 An inspection in 1916 found the wooden lantern to be in such bad condition that it had to be replaced.
 An iron lantern, from the discontinued Rondout light in New York, replaced it.

 Bristol Ferry Light was discontinued in 1927 when construction started on the Mount Hope Bridge.
+The lantern and Fresnel lens were removed when the lighthouse closed.
 A light on a skeleton tower replaced it.
-The lantern and Fresnel lens were removed when the light closed.
-After the bridge was completed in 1929, the tower was removed.
+Mount Hope Bridge was completed in 1929.
+The skeleton tower was removed in 1934.

 In 1929, the Bureau of Lighthouses held a public auction to sell Bristol Ferry.
 The bids were opened on April 4.
 Anna Santull placed the highest bid, $2,050.
 This was well below the property's estimated value of $3,900.
 The Bureau of Lighthouses accepted her bid because the property had been heavily advertised and it was doubtful that readvertising it would have brought a higher bid.